xundeenergie/keycloak-mosparo/README.md

 </div>
 </#if>
 ```
+since a few keycloak versions the `https://` before `${mosparoHost}` is needed.
+Without mosparo will be called as suburl unter login-actions from your keycloak-domain.
+Ideas for fixes are welcome.

 Registration Template

 ![Step 5](img/step-05.png)

 In the last step you have to change the registration flow to the newly created one and save.
-Once you do this, the hCaptcha shows on the registration page and protects your site from bots!
+Once you do this, the mosparoCaptcha shows on the registration page and protects your site from bots!

 Authentication Bindings
 ![Step 6](img/step-06.png)